BilkentCompGen/gencore/README.md

 - **`-s [filename]`**: File containing short names for input files (one name per line).
 Default is the first 10 characters of input filenames.

 - **`-v`**: Enable verbose output (default: false).

+**NOTE**: Given assembled genomes should be provided with their index files (*.fai*).
+If they are not present, program will generate them.

 ---